Passeriformes / Leiothrichidae / Pterorhinus

 Culture

-The Chinese name qī zǐ-mèi (七姊妹) translates to 'seven brothers and sisters', reflecting the bird's tendency to occur in flocks of approximately seven individuals.
+The Chinese name qī zǐ-mèi means 'seven brothers and sisters', referencing its tendency to appear in flocks of seven.

 Source: Wikipedia · CC BY-SA 3.0